troastarrr/legalsight-app/README.md

 The API endpoints return various response types based on the operation:

 - `ResponseEntity<Speech>`: Response containing a single speech object.
-- `ResponseEntity<SpeechListResponse>`: Response containing a list of speeches with pagination information.
+- `ResponseEntity<SpeechesReponse>`: Response containing a list of speeches with pagination information.
 - `ResponseEntity<Void>`: Empty response indicating a successful deletion.

 ## Error Handling